-Investment measured at net asset value: The fair value of participation units held in the stable value collective trust funds are based on their net asset values as reported by the Trustee.
+Investment measured at net asset value: The fair value of participation units held in the stable value collective trust fund is based on the net asset value as reported by the Trustee.
 Trust units may be redeemed on a daily basis to meet benefit payments and other participant-initiated withdrawals permitted by retirement plans invested in the trust.
 Under the terms of the Declaration of Trust, retirement plans invested in the trust are required to provide either 12 or 30 months' advance noticed to the Trustee prior to redemption of trust units; the notice period may be shortened or waived by the Trustee in its sole discretion.

-Money market mutual funds: The fair value of the money market mutual fund balance has been determined based upon quoted redemption prices and recent transaction prices of \$1.00 per share (Level 2 inputs), with no discounts for credit quality or liquidity restrictions.
+Money market mutual funds: The fair value of the money market mutual funds balance has been determined based upon quoted redemption prices and recent transaction prices of \$1.00 per share (Level 2 inputs), with no discounts for credit quality or liquidity restrictions.